XenonTheInertG/XLR8/README.md

 •Micromax FRP ADB Mode

+Note: Some of these code are cloned from google git

 I'm busy with my study rn,it'll be late,maybe too late to release.
 Have a nice day,peace;)